yashverma7/yashverma7/README.md

 - 🧠 **Currently:** Pursuing my M.Sc. in Artificial Intelligence & Machine Learning at **TU Darmstadt** 🇩🇪.
 - 💼 **Previously:** Built enterprise-grade systems as a Software Engineer at **Optum**.
 - 🏙️ **Entrepreneurship:** Founder of **Studio Darmstadt**, bringing modern, Big-Tech digital architecture to local businesses in Hessen.
--
-- ⚡ **When I'm not coding:** You'll find me playing competitive table tennis, football, or cricket.
+- ⚡ **When I'm not coding:** You'll find me playing competitive table tennis, clicking pictures or travelling.

 ---